Real-Time Inventory Sync for Print Shops: Why Most Systems Fail

 Achieving this requires a deep integration between your warehouse management and your sales channels - something that generic ERPs and disconnected tools rarely deliver out of the box.
 You need a print shop inventory management system, not something adapted from retail or generic e-commerce.

 Most SaaS inventory tools track products by SKU alone.
-But in apparel decoration, a single product might have 30+ size/color combinations, each with its own stock level across multiple vendors.
-Your inventory system needs to track blanks by style, color, and size - and allocate stock the moment an order is placed, not after a batch sync runs.
+But in apparel decoration, a single design might exist as 30 or more size and color combinations, each with its own stock level, and the same blank often comes from several vendors at different prices and lead times.
+A retail tool sees one SKU; your shop sees a matrix.
+Your inventory system needs to track blanks by style, color, and size, reserve them against specific jobs, and allocate stock the moment an order is placed, not after a batch sync runs an hour later.
+When the data model can't represent how blanks actually move, no amount of syncing makes the numbers trustworthy.

 This is where a connected FileMaker-based system shines: inventory, orders, production, and your ecommerce storefront all share the same data in real time.